 Link's Awakening certainly feels like a pastiche at times, despite its obvious quality.
 Looking back in 2019, I think that could explain why, although I liked the game immensely at the time, it didn't stir quite the same emotions as Link to the Past did.
 Humour has been employed to excellent effect in the franchise since then – Wind Waker and Spirit Tracks being two notable examples – but to me personally, Zelda is at its best when it's offering up truly epic moments of drama; Link's Awakening is curiously lacking in those, which is perhaps to be expected, given the humble nature of the hardware.

-So what kind of response will the Switch remake receive when it launches this year?
 Despite the re-releases, there will be plenty of people who have never played Link's Awakening before but have nonetheless tirelessly battled their way through Breath of the Wild, conquered the Divine Beasts and subdued Calamity Ganon to restore peace to Hyrule.
 What kind of experience will these franchise newcomers be anticipating when they load up Link's Awakening?
 How will they respond to the game's relatively slim play time, its quirky humour, leftfield cameos and fourth-wall-breaking cast of characters?
 The game's visual style has already divided fans, and I can't help but feel that the schism is down to the fact that many don't want to see a return to the cute, toy-like aesthetic of the past, and instead would like to see Link remain firmly anchored to the semi-realistic world popularised by Breath of the Wild, which – lest we forget – is the best selling Zelda game ever.
 Ironically, we had almost the same situation when Nintendo showed 'realistic Link' running on the GameCube and then released the cel-shaded Wind Waker.